-To Apply: Please send a resume and cover letter to MV Mediation Screening Committee @ info@mvmediation.org.
+To Apply: Please send a resume and cover letter to MV Mediation Succession Committee @ info@mvmediation.org.

 Executive Director

-Martha’s Vineyard Mediation Program is seeking a part-time Executive Director to join our team.
-Working 25-35 hours per week year-round, the newly hired Executive Director will provide strategic and financial leadership during a period of continued growth and service expansion.
-We are seeking an individual who has a commitment to our mission, vision, and core values as a conflict resolution center.
-The successful candidate will develop a strong skill set in one or more of the conflict resolution services offered by our organization, if not already attained.
+Martha’s Vineyard Mediation Center is seeking a full-time Executive Director to join our team.
+The newly hired Executive Director will provide strategic and financial leadership during a period of continued growth.
+The Board of Directors are looking for a well-organized leader who understands organizational structures and has a deeply held commitment to our mission, vision, and core values.

-The Executive Director will manage the day-to-day operations of the Center and provide collaborative leadership with five part time staff members, along with the Board of Directors.
-The Executive Director will be dedicated to serving our local community needs and building knowledge of the unique cultures of Martha’s Vineyard and South Coast Massachusetts.
-The new Executive Director will help the Board and staff to further deepen our multi-year commitment to Diversity, Equity, and Inclusion as overall guideposts for all of our organization’s efforts.
+The Executive Director will report to the Board of Directors, manage the day-to-day operations of the Center and provide collaborative leadership with eight part time staff members.
+This is not a remote position.
+The Executive Director will be dedicated to serving community conflict resolution needs and building knowledge of the unique cultures of Martha’s Vineyard and South Coast Massachusetts.
+Support for our organizational guideposts of Diversity, Equity, Inclusion, Belonging and Justice will be a core responsibility.

 About MV Mediation

-Coming from a 2010 budget in the $20,000-$30,000 range, our budget for Fiscal Year 2023 is upwards of $300,000.
-Sixty percent of our funding comes from government grants including a significant operating grant from the MOPC.
-We also receive governmental funding from the Massachusetts Trial Court, the Eviction Diversion Program, and the State Attorney General’s Office, The Parent Mediation Program and the Massachusetts Agricultural Mediation Program.
-Twenty percent of the budget is raised through community donations and small grants.
-The remainder of the MV Mediation budget includes twenty percent derived from fee-for-service, project contracts and course fees.
-Fund-raising, grant writing and a commitment to fulfilling our budget goals will be an important part of the Executive Director’s work.
+Coming from a 2010 budget in the $30,000 range, our budget for FY26 is close to $500,000.
+Sixty percent of our funding comes from government grants.
+The remainder of the MV Mediation budget includes twenty percent from fee-for-service, project contracts and course fees along with twenty percent from community donations and small grants.
+Fund-raising, grant writing, donor relationships and a commitment to fulfilling our budget goals will be an important part of the incoming Executive Director’s work.

-We are a dynamic, growing, and somewhat complex organization.
-Even though we are relatively small, we offer a variety of services and programs and support a large roster of mediators, coaches, and other service providers, many of whom are volunteers.
-The services we offer are mediation, coaching, facilitation, educational workshops and classes.
-The areas we work in include agriculture, housing, community conflicts, estate, elder affairs, consumer disputes, divorce and family, youth, and schools as well as Court derived cases.
-Our goal is to always say yes to any project or case that involves unresolved conflicts, and we have a high success rate for mutually satisfactory outcomes with the help of our professionally trained service providers.
+We are a dynamic, entrepreneurial, and somewhat complex organization.
+Even though we are relatively small, we offer a variety of services and programs and support a large roster of mediators, coaches and other service providers, many of whom are volunteers.
+We offer mediation, coaching, facilitation, consumer advocacy, research, workshops and classes.
+MV Mediation is proud of our high success rate for mutually satisfactory outcomes thanks to our professionally trained service providers.

 Plan for leadership transition